 It’s more practical to subscription-based television and movie rental services like Netflix ($10.99 per month), Hulu ($5.99-7.99 per month), and Amazon Prime ($49-99 annually and $12.99 monthly).
 You’ll have unlimited access to television and movie libraries and some of the latest releases on the small and big screens.
 As these services also offer family plans, you can save further if you share monthly subscription costs with a group of friends.

 Here’s another interesting fact: A recent study revealed that binge-watching on streaming services also leads to energy conservation and cost savings.
+If you’re looking for a smart way to save money, this is one of them.

 Book Travel Arrangements Online